usf-hs-614/usf-hs-614.github.io/syllabus.md

 you will have done any required readings prior to the Tuesday meeting so that we can have an engaging discussion.
 Thursdays will be more of a structured office hours where I will offer specific technical guidance for the week's project.
-To maximize your benefit, it is expected that you at least begin the project prior to Thursday's meeting.
+To maximize your benefit, it is expected that you have started the project prior to Thursday's meeting.
 Projects will be due the following Sunday.

 Here is the schedule for the semester (which may be updated as the course